 - Call your local animal control officer.
 They’re a good source of information, and often the first place contacted by someone who’s found a pet.
 Some animal control officers pick up and house stray pets.
 If so, visit their facility to see if your pet is there.

 - Call local animal shelters.
 Make sure to supply a phone number where you can be easily reached.
-List of shelters serving Camden County.
+This document lists shelters in Camden County and the townships they serve.

 - Call your local police non-emergency number.
 Officers sometimes pick-up stray animals that are held at the station temporarily.
 Residents may bring a lost animal to the police station, as well.